How to Choose the Best Travel Backpack for Europe

 What Size Backpack Should You Buy for Europe?

+When you’re on the road, don’t lug around an oversized hiking backpack.
+You’ll never get anywhere, especially because you won’t be allowed to bring it on the plane with you.
 You need a bag that works in every travel scenario.
-A travel backpack for Europe should be carry on-sized, even if you’ll be riding on more trains than planes.
+A travel backpack for Europe should be carry-on-sized, meaning it fits in the overhead bin on the plane, even if you’ll be riding on more trains than planes.

 The exact size depends on which airline (or airlines) you’ll be flying.
-The carry on size rules vary between America and Europe.
+The carry-on-size rules vary between America and Europe.
 Make sure to check every airline that you’ll be flying, especially if that includes a US carrier to Europe and European carriers within the continent.

-The maximum size carry on allowed in the US is typically 22 x 14 x 9″, or 45L in volume.
+The maximum size carry on allowed in the US is typically 22 x 14 x 9?, or 45L in volume.
 In Europe, you’ll see more variance.
-Stricter airlines there will only allow bags up to 21.5″ (55 cm) tall and 8″ (20 cm) deep.
+Stricter airlines there will only allow bags up to 21.5?
+(55 cm) tall and 8?
+(20 cm) deep.

+When you do take your bag on a flight, you’ll save money and time by not checking it.
+Since you’ll have it with you, your airline can’t lose or damage your bag either.
 We recommend a mid-sized carry on backpack under 40L for maximum flexibility across airlines and regions.
 This size is small enough to be comfortable on your back and easily maneuvered around trains and hostels.
 You’ll be able to fit one to two weeks of clothing which you can re-wear and wash on longer Eurotrips.

 Get Organized